Pre-Shipment Quality Control

-By the time goods are ready to ship, payment release and freight deadlines are already close.
-PSI is often the last realistic chance to stop a bad shipment before it becomes a warehouse problem.
+By the time goods are packed and ready for shipment, payment and freight timelines are tight.
+Pre-shipment quality control (PSI) is often your last realistic opportunity to stop a defective batch before it becomes a warehouse and customer problem.

-This balances enough finished goods to sample meaningfully with enough time left to correct findings.
+This timing balances having enough finished units to inspect meaningfully with having enough time to correct problems if needed.

 What does a pre-shipment inspection check?